 Doctoral training obviously involves much more than the standard research assistant positions.
 Prospective doctoral students should contact Dr. Weierich via email with their research interests and CVs.

-We are accepting RA applications for potential positions in Fall 2017.
+The lab currently is full, however we will place RA applications on file for potential positions in Spring 2018.
 Please send your CV, a description of your research interests, your plans and timeline for graduate education, and a list of relevant skills and experience to caplab [at] hunter.cuny.edu.
 When we are not considering new applicants, you will be placed on the waiting list, and when a new position becomes available you will be considered for potential interview.
 You should also consider applying for positions in other labs (see next FAQ).

 Pre doctoral-level trainees should seek a position in any active research lab that shares the basic approach of interest (e.g., if you are interested broadly in research with human participants, you could try clinical, social, cognitive, or developmental labs).
 At pre doctoral levels of training, the most important purpose of a research assistantship is learning the process of research, and only secondarily the content (i.e., topic).